peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         object obj);

 Generates a CBORObject from an arbitrary object.
-See the overload of this method that takes a PODOptions argument.
+See the overload of this method that takes CBORTypeMapper and PODOptions arguments.

 <b>Parameters:</b>